Please refer to Mapping Documents for an introduction.

 Be aware that lists are not stored ordered in the Mendix database.
 XML Schema can prescribe that a grouping of objects is a sequence, but the order of Mendix objects in the database may differ from the order of incoming XML elements.

-Mapping attributes in Import Mappings
+2 Mapping Attributes in Import Mappings

 Each selected XML or JSON element needs to be mapped to an attribute in the domain entity.
-If you don’t want to map certain elements, simply uncheck them in the Select elements… dialog.
+If you don’t want to map certain elements, simply uncheck them in the Select elements… dialog box.
 Configuring how to map the attributes is done in the screen depicted in figure 3, which is shown after double clicking a specific mapping element.

 Having defined the mappings for the attributes, these mappings are also shown in the mapping document.
 When a specific attribute is selected the schema element is also selected.
 This works the other way around too.
 An example of this is shown in figure 4, where the dati attribute is selected in both the Entity and the schema element (in this case dati is mapped to dati).